-In this tutorial I will explain the installation & configuration Gatling Testing Tool.
+In this tutorial, I will explain the installation & configuration of the Gatling Testing Tool.

 - Results & Reports

 - Java JDK

 First of all, we need to install Gatling from the command line or from this link.

 After running the ./gatling.sh command, you will see simulation number prompt text to select simulation number from the shown list, and you can give a short description for this run.